 DeVos, a Michigan education activist and major GOP donor, is an advocate for school choice and charter schools, and has drawn criticism in conservative circles for being associated with groups that support Common Core.
-Click here for more information about DeVos.
+Click here to learn more about DeVos.

 Secretary of Health and Human ServicesRep.
 Tom Price - Offer announced on Nov.
 28